MGGSK/Order-Manager/CODE_OF_CONDUCT.md

 ## Attribution

-The "How to become a contributor" section was written by mggsk This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+The "How to become a contributor" section was written by Mgg Sk.
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.